LaurieAnderson92/FullStack-Anderson/README.md

 * **assets:** Directory containing CSS stylesheets, JavaScript files, images, and other resources used in the website.<br>

 ### Color Pallate:
+I used [Colormind](http://colormind.io) to create a color palete based off my hero image, then tweeked the colors to make them higher contrast of each other.
 ![Color Palate: #f0ffff, #5f9ea0, #00c8f4, #374a4e, #0c1e22 ](assets/documentation/color-palette.PNG)

 ### Deployment: